 Twin Falls is a typical Idaho town with a population of about 50,000 people.
 It’s mainly popular because of its vicinity to the Snake River Canyon and the famous Shoshone Falls.
 Many people also drive through Twin Falls on their way to Yellowstone National Park, Boise or Salt Lake City.
 The town itself is surrounded by the Snake River Canyon, lots and lots of farmland and cattle, and smaller farm towns like Filer, Jerome, and Kimberly.

-This bridge has become famous due it being a popular spot for BASE jumping.
+This bridge has become famous due to it being a popular spot for BASE jumping and base jumpers.
 People from all over the world come here to jump off of it!
 It also is the main connector to get into Twin Falls if you’re coming from Boise or one of the farming towns like Jerome.

-Right when you drive across the bridge to get into Twin Falls you’ll see the newly remodeled Twin Falls Visitors Venter.
+When you drive across the bridge to get into Twin Falls you’ll see the newly remodeled Twin Falls Visitors Center.
 I actually recommend parking in their lot and then walking over to the Snake River Canyon Rim Trail along the canyon.
 These are going to be some of the best views of the canyon you’ll see in Twin Falls!
-The trail goes on for awhile and you can walk under the bridge if you want to also.
+The trail goes on for a while and you can walk under the bridge if you want to also.
 It’s a great spot for a leisurely stroll or a jog with amazing views.

 If you want to have a down-home Idaho breakfast, then head over to the Buffalo Cafe.
 It’s usually pretty crowded on the weekends, but so worth it.
 Make sure you get the home fries…you are in Idaho after all!